lino-framework/lino/docs/dev/ad.rst

     must be empty.

-  .. setting:: preview_limit
+  .. attribute:: preview_limit

     Default value for the :attr:`preview_limit
-    <lino.core.tables.AbstractTable.preview_limit>` parameter of all
+    <dd.AbstractTable.preview_limit>` parameter of all tables who
-    tables who don't specify their own one.
+    don't specify their own one.
 Default value is 15.

   .. attribute:: start_year